VadneyK/sago/sago_architecture.md

 # Sago Pitch Deck Intelligence System - Architecture

+> **⚠️ IMPORTANT**: This document describes the **proposed architecture** for a production system.
+The current implementation (`/sago-demo`) is a **UI prototype only** that demonstrates the user experience with mock data.
+None of the backend services, APIs, or intelligence features described below are actually built.

 ## Overview
-This system implements Use Case 2: automated pitch deck verification and personalized question generation.
-It demonstrates all three core Sago principles: Seamless Integration, Hyper-Personalization, and True Agency.
+This document outlines the architecture for implementing Use Case 2: automated pitch deck verification and personalized question generation.
+It would demonstrate all three core Sago principles: Seamless Integration, Hyper-Personalization, and True Agency.

+**Current Status**: Architecture design and UI prototype complete.
+Backend implementation required.

 ---